+b.
+PM emissions

-13. DATA EXCHANGE AND REPORTING FILES
+10. DATA EXCHANGE AND REPORTING FILES

 Data Exchange File: The data shall be exchanged between the measurement systems and the data evaluation software by a standardised data exchange file found in the WIKI.

-Any pre-processing of data (e.g. time correction according to point 3 or the correction of the GPS vehicle speed signal according to point 7) shall be done with the control software of the measurement systems and shall be completed before the data exchange file is generated.
-Rounding of intermediate values and data in the exchange file is not permitted.
+Any pre-processing of data (e.g. time correction according to point 3 or the correction of the GNSS vehicle speed signal according to point 7) shall be done with the control software of the measurement systems and shall be completed before the data exchange file is generated.

-Data Reporting Files: All data of an RDE test shall be recorded according to the data reporting files found in the WIKI.

-Appendix 5
+Annex 5

 Assessment of overall trip dynamics using the moving averaging window method

 1. INTRODUCTION